raffaellavinzio/social-media-dashboard-with-theme-switcher/README.md

 ### What I learned

-I learned how to implement dark mode / light mode theme toggle with styled components, CSS variables and Context API in Gatbsy and I discovered the rc-switch component.
+To implement dark mode / light mode theme toggle with styled components, CSS variables and Context API in Gatbsy.
+I also discovered the rc-switch component.

 ### Useful resources